b-vanstraaten/qarray/docs/source/examples.rst

     # creating the model
     model = ChargeSensedDotArray(
         Cdd=Cdd, Cgd=Cgd, Cds=Cds, Cgs=Cgs,
-        coulomb_peak_width=0.05, T = 100
+        coulomb_peak_width=0.05, T=100
     )

 It is important to note that for the double dot there are now three gates, one for each dot and one for the charge sensor.
-The index 0 corresponds to the first dot, index 1 to the second dot and index 2 to the charge sensor, when using the GateVoltageComposer, discussed next.
+The index 0 corresponds to the first dot, index 1 to the second dot and index 2 to the charge sensor.
+This is important when using the :code:`GateVoltageComposer` with the :code:`ChargeSensedDotArray`.

-As before, we can use the `GateVoltageComposer` to create a gate voltage sweep.
-However, this time we well use an addition piece of functionality, provided by both the `DotArray` and `ChargeSensedDotArray` classes, which is the `optimal_Vg` method.
-This method returns the optimal gate voltages which minimise the free energy of the passed charge state.
+As before, we can use the :code:`GateVoltageComposer` to create a gate voltage sweep.
+However, this time we will use an addition piece of functionality, provided by both the :code:`DotArray` and :code:`ChargeSensedDotArray` classes, which is the
+:code:`optimal_Vg` method.
+This method returns the optimal gate voltages which minimise the free energy of a given charge state.
-For example if we have a charge state of `[1., 1., 1.]` (two dots one charge sensing dot) the `optimal_Vg` method will return the gate voltages in the middle of the [1, 1] charge state and directly ontop of the first charge sensing coloumb peak.
-Whilst if the user passes `[0.5, 0.5, 0.5]` the method will return the gate voltages in the middle of the [0, 1] - [1,0] interdot charge transition and exactly halfway between two charge sensing coulomb peaks.
+For example, if we have a charge state of `[1., 1., 1.]` (in the case of two array dots and one charge sensing dot), the `optimal_Vg` method will return the gate voltages that configure the simulated device to be in the middle of the [1, 1] charge state and directly on top of the first Coloumb peak in the charge sensor.
+If the user passes `[0.5, 0.5, 0.5]`, the method will return the gate voltages corresponding to the middle of the [0, 1] - [1,0] interdot charge transition and exactly halfway between two Coulomb peaks in the charge sensing dot.
+This can be useful for centring your simulation on a specific charge transition or state, as demonstrated in the snippet below.

 .. code:: python